 The Math for Teaching capstone offers you the opportunity to explore and discuss a wide range of teaching and learning approaches related to the ones you have experienced during the program.
 Class activities involve observing and reading about alternate teaching styles, experimenting first-hand with various teaching approaches, and discussing teaching philosophies in order to create meaningful personal teaching statements.

 The capstone option works well if you want to explore more ideas about teaching math and appreciate the regularly scheduled structure of a semester-length course.
 The work done in the capstone class mirrors some aspects of thesis projects, but with more emphasis placed on the practical aspects of teaching, and less on theoretical research results.
 The capstone is taught in a collaborative seminar style.

-Andy Engelward, PhD, Assistant Dean of Academic Programs and Co-Director of the Math for Teaching Program
+Andrew Engelward, PhD, Lecturer in Extension, Assistant Dean of Academic Programs

 Carolyn Gardner-Thomas, PhD, Director of the Mathematics for Teaching Program